-Nuruzzaman Khan is a Bangladeshi filmmaker, artist, and Doctoral Artistic Researcher at the Hungarian University of Fine Arts.
-His work explores the intersection of truth and fiction in documentary filmmaking, questioning whether cinema can ever represent reality or if it inevitably constructs narratives shaped by perception, ideology, and emotion.
-At the core of his artistic inquiry lies a provocative question: Does documentary film represent truth or fiction?
+Nuruzzaman Khan is a Bangladeshi filmmaker, artist, and Artistic Researcher at the Hungarian University of Fine Arts.
+He recently completed his doctoral defense with cum laude distinction and is currently awaiting the formal issuance of his doctoral certificate.
+His work critically examines the fragile boundary between truth and fiction in documentary cinema, questioning whether film can ever represent reality without constructing it through perception, ideology, and emotion.

-He is a recipient of the prestigious Erasmus Mundus Scholarship for his master’s studies and the Hungarian Government Scholarship for his doctoral research.
-Currently in the final year of his doctoral program, he is developing three films that examine the porous relationship between truth and fiction in documentary practice.
-Parallel to his filmmaking, his thesis reflects on his creative process, the socio-political contexts of his subjects, and the ethical dilemmas inherent in depicting the lives of immigrants — a topic that resonates deeply with his own lived experience as a migrant artist.
+He is a recipient of the Erasmus Mundus Scholarship for his master’s studies and the Hungarian Government Scholarship for his doctoral research.
+As part of his doctoral project, he developed three films that interrogate the porous relationship between truth and fiction, alongside a written thesis reflecting on process, technology, and the ethics of representation—deeply informed by his own experience as a migrant.

-At once personal and political, Nuruzzaman’s body of work blurs the boundaries between art and activism.
-His films and research collectively advocate for an ethics of storytelling that embraces vulnerability, multiplicity, and the right to narrate from the margins.
+Rooted in lived experience, his work moves between the personal and the political, advocating for an ethics of storytelling that foregrounds vulnerability, multiplicity, and the right to narrate from the margins.

 Topics